GoogleCloudPlatform/monitoring-dashboard-samples/scripts/dashboard-importer/README.md

 ./upload.sh <FILE_OR_DIRECTORY> <PROJECT_ID>
 ```
 #### Arguments:
-  - FILE_OR_DIRECTORY: Path to a file or directory that contains dashboards in Cloud Monitoring JSON format.
+  - `FILE_OR_DIRECTORY`: Path to a file or directory that contains dashboards in Cloud Monitoring JSON format.
-  - PROJECT_ID (optional): The destination Google Cloud project for the converted dashboards.
-Defaults to the project set in your active gcloud config.
+  - `PROJECT_ID`: The destination Google Cloud project for the converted dashboards.

 #### Behavior and Output
 When uploading directories, the command prompts you to confirm the project and files before it uploads.